 If you are not able to do the full hike to the next village, Vernazza offers some great photo spots on the trails before you reach the checkpoints.
 This means you can do the initial part of the hike, about 10 minutes, enjoy the scenery and take some photos and return the way you came without needing a Cinque Terre Card.

-Things to visit in Vernazza
+What to visit in Vernazza

 • The Church of Santa Margherita di Antiochia, built on the rocks overlooking the sea